Jiganesh/Loads-Of-Logic/README.md

 ### Feel free to contribute
 Guidelines we follow :

-- folderName and fileName should be in PascalCase
+- folderName and fileName should be in pascalCase
 - fileName should be same name as the problemName
 - Contribute in any Language
 - Update ReadMe file simulateneously